-These Dairy Free Biscuits are made with oil instead of butter and without milk.
+These Dairy Free Biscuits are made without milk and oil instead of butter.
 Still, they are flaky, soft, and crumbly on the inside.

-These Dairy Free Biscuits are so easy to make at home.
+These dairy free biscuits without milk are so easy to make at home.

 After trying these you won’t miss the canned dairy biscuits anymore.